wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Make a new function called `transformText`.
 It will take in some text and then output the result.

-Add an event listener on the input event and call `transformText` everytime the event fires.
+Add an event listener on the input event and call `transformText` every time the event fires.

 To get the text out of the text area to pass to the function, use `e.target.value`.